If the weather prediction for Grande Prairie had been nicer today, we

 Prairie Rotary Campground to the Olds, Alberta Walmart on AB 27 (five

-miles west of CA 2 exit 340 north of Calgary).
+miles west of CA 2 exit 340 north of Calgary) took about eight hours.

 Jim dumped the tanks on our way out of the campground this morning.
 The weather

 was still beautiful then -- upper 50s F., mostly sunny, not much

 We left Grande Prairie via AB 43 at 9:20 AM and drove until 5:30 PM.
 We had only two stops for lunch and other rest

 breaks, plus a stop for fuel on the west side of Edmonton (AB 44 at

 Acheson at a Husky station for .889/liter CA = "only"